carpentries-incubator/machine-learning-novice-python/_episodes/04-data.md

 - "SQL is the tool that we use to extract data from database systems."
 - "Data is typically partitioned into training and test sets."
 - "Setting random states helps to promote reproducibility."
-- "Steps such as imputation of missing values should be done after partitioning to avoid data leakage."
 ---

 ## Mortality prediction